Passw/Gypsum-Emacs-in-Scheme/README.md

 If you would like some ideas on how to contribute, a good place to start is to read our [**feature wish list**](../../../wiki/WishList.md) document.

+Also check out issue [#30 "*Get Emacs Regression Tests (ERT) to evaluate on the `cl-lib.el`*"](https://codeberg.org/ramin_hal9001/gypsum/issues/30) if you would like to try contributing to the Emacs Lisp interpreter part of this project.